lebao3105/FPSH/README.md

 * Command history (in fact it works on some platforms without any code from me - yes from RTL!)

-This shell is mainly made for FPOS (Free Pascal Operating System) but also available for other OSes to use.
+Actually this shell was made for Free Pascal Operating System (FPOS), but it's also usable for other UNIXes as well.

+Sorry FPOS developers :( There should be a compilation flag for FPOS.

+Not tested on Windows yet.

 ## Building